Ingothq/ingot-give/README.md

-# Ingot - Easy Digital Downloads
+# Ingot - Give
-Add-on to add basic Easy Digital Downloads to Ingot, the easiest A/B testing tool for WordPress.
-For full Ingot give support, upgrade to Ingot Premium.
+Add-on to add basic Give support to Ingot, the easiest A/B testing tool for WordPress.
+For full Ingot Give support, upgrade to Ingot Premium.

 <strong>[Learn More At IngotHQ.com](http://ingothq.com)</strong>